occam-ra/occam/CONTRIBUTING.md

 ## Cloning and forking the repository

-**Note: The steps in this section only need to be performed once per repository (e.g., if you contribute a second change to sympy/sympy, you would not need to repeat them, but if you contribute to [sympy/sympy-live](https://github.com/sympy/sympy-live) you will need to repeat them for that repository).**
+**Note: The steps in this section only need to be performed once per repository (e.g., if you contribute a second change to occam-raoccamsympy, you would not need to repeat them, but if you contribute to [occam-ra/occam-ra.github.io](https://github.com/occam-ra/occam-ra.github.io) you will need to repeat them for that repository).**

 1. **Clone the repository.** Click the green "<font color="green">Clone or download</font>" button,